 The Pico Union Project is dedicated to the Jewish principle to “love your neighbor as yourself.”
 It elevates this teaching into practice in a historic building by bringing diverse cultures together through song, story, art, food and prayer.
 Pico Union Project is a multi-faith cultural arts center and house of worship founded in 2013 by visionary recording artist, composer and musician Craig Taubman.
 Pico Union Project aims to help invigorate the community of Los Angeles and reflect the Jewish value of being a light to all nations.

-For the next five months the women will convene to create imagery to explore the stories of Eve, Abraham, Sarah, Hagar, Ishmael, Isaac and Miriam as discussed in the Torah, the Quran and the Scriptures.
-The project is facilitated by Dr. Debra Linesch from Loyola Marymount University/Temple Israel of Hollywood and Edina Lekovic from the MuslimPublic Affairs Council /NewGround: A Muslim-Jewish Partnership for Change.
+For five months the women are creating imagery to explore the stories of Eve, Abraham, Sarah, Hagar, Ishmael, Isaac and Miriam as discussed in the Torah, the Quran and the Scriptures.
+The group is excited to witness the extraordinary power of reclaiming (with creativity and authentic interfaith dialogue) the sacred texts.